Zion National Park Hotels, Tours & Visitor Info

 • Upper Pools — Difficult — 2.5 miles (4 km) — 2.5 hours — Unpaved

 • All ability levels love this trail network leading to exquisite Lower and Upper Emerald Pools and small waterfalls.
 The .6-mile paved trail to Lower Emerald Pool is suitable for strollers and wheelchairs with assistance.
 From there a steeper trail with steps, continues .25 mile to Middle Emerald Pool.
 The trail to the Upper Pool experienced a severe flash flood in 1987.
 As a result, the trail is loosely compacted.
 Please stay on the designated trail to minimize erosion.
-Sights to see: Two small waterfalls with pools below (Upper and Lower Emerald Pools); Views of Lady Mountain, the Great White Throne, Red Arch Mountain and other majestic cliffs in all directions; cottonwood, box elder and Gambel oak trees as well as yucca, cacti, Scrub oak and pinyon-juniper.
+Sights to see: Two small waterfalls with pools below (Upper and Lower Emerald Pools); Views of Lady Mountain, the Great White Throne, Red Arch Mountain and other majestic cliffs in all directions; cottonwood, box elder and Gambel oak trees as well as yucca, cacti, scrub oak and pinyon-juniper.

 OTHER WAYS TO SEE THE AMERICAN SOUTHWEST